What is Shopping Cart Abandonment?

 Write a subject line that will get you noticed.
 Personalization (by using both the receiver’s name and recommending products based on what they were going to purchase) is something to strive for.

 Ecommerce is enjoying spectacular growth but it’s not at the apex of what it could be, with three-fourths of shopping carts abandoned, on average.
-This can be remedied by understanding why customers abandon their shopping carts and implementing strategies to counter major problem areas on your ecommerce website.
+This can be remedied by understanding why customers abandon their shopping carts and implementing strategies to counter major problem areas on your eCommerce website.
+If you enjoyed this post, why not check out this article on eCommerce Growth Hacks!